guillermooo/sublime-undocs/source/customization/settings.rst

 You can nevertheless save settings files under other subdirectories of ``Packages``.
-For example, ``Packages/ZZZ/Python.sublime-settings`` would override ``Packages/Python/Python.sublime-settings`` due to alphabetical order.
+For example, ``Packages/ZZZ/Python.sublime-settings`` would override ``Packages/Python/Python.sublime-settings`` by virtue of alphabetical order.
 However, ``Packages/User/Python.sublime-settings`` would continue to have the highest precedence for the Python file type settings.